riparias/gbif-alert/CONTRIBUTING.md

 The application allows storing Areas (multipolygons) in the database for observation filtering and to display as map overlays.
 Each area can be either user-specific, either public.
-For now, there are two ways to load a new area in the system:
+For now, there are 3 ways to load a new area in the system:

-- An administrator can use the Admin section to hand-drawn the area over an OSM background
+- Administrators can use the Admin section to hand-drawn the area over an OSM background
-- The custom `load_area` management command can be used to directly import complex polygons from a file source (shapefile, GeoJSON, ...)
+- Administrators with a shell access The custom `load_area` management command can be used to directly import complex polygons from a file source (shapefile, GeoJSON, ...)
+- Users can upload their own areas via the web interface (development in progress

 ### How to use the `load_area` command to import a new public Area